trawick/edurepo/STATUS.md

 ===========================

 * DONE Teacher defines a class they are teaching
-* TODO unit tests for new code
+* DONE unit tests for new code
 * TODO set up on edjective.org
 * TODO save/restore code